fmidev/WRF_installation/README.md

    - Nesting ratios (`parent_grid_ratio`)
    - Map projection (`map_proj`)

-2. **File Paths**: Customize all directory paths in the script to match your specific installation locations.
+2. **File Paths**: Customize all directory paths in the script to match your specific installation locations (should be already correct if using automated installation).
 This includes:
    - Path to WPS executables
    - Path to geographical data
    - Input/output directories